AbdulmohsenA/Live-Transcription/README.md

 - The model used is Whisper v3 turbo.
 Any model could be used instead but hardware performance is a bottleneck.
 - The script will send data to be processed in chunks (sentences) instead of sending it in a time-bound method (i.e. every 1 second)
-- According to different papers, the natural pause time in English is 300-450 milli-seconds.
-Thus, the script will send a chunk when it senses a sentence stop.
+- According to different papers, the natural pause time in English is 300-450 milliseconds.
+Thus, the script will process a chunk when it senses a pause.

 ## References